rmarchet/blackhole-ts/Docs/Accretion Disk.md

 ## Disk Geometry

-- The disk is typically modeled as a thin, equatorial ring in the $x$-$z$ plane (perpendicular to the spin axis).
+- The disk is typically modeled as a thin, equatorial ring in the $x-$z plane (perpendicular to the spin axis).
 - The disk extends from an inner radius $r_{\text{in}}$ to an outer radius $r_{\text{out}}$.

 ## Inner Edge: ISCO (Innermost Stable Circular Orbit)